Stock events for General Motors Co. (GM)

 GM’s Geographic footprint

-General Motors has a significant global presence with manufacturing plants in eight countries and operations across North America, Asia Pacific, the Middle East and Africa, and South America.
-The United States is the largest region for General Motors Company, representing over 80% of its total revenue.
+General Motors has an extensive global presence, with manufacturing and assembly facilities worldwide.
+It operates in numerous countries across North America, Asia, the Pacific, the Middle East, Africa, and South America.
+The United States is GM's largest revenue-generating region, followed by China and Canada.
 In the U.S., GM has 50 assembly and parts facilities across 19 states and nearly 4,000 dealerships in all 50 states.

 GM Corporate Image Assessment